mayank161/login-jwt/README.md

 5.if providing invalid email that is not exist then nodemailer gives invalid
 <img src="img/2.PNG">

 6.if provide corect then nodemailer accept
+#now you can logout or delete account
 <img src="img/3.PNG">

 # note when you open page again you will note see the option page because you are already logged in using jwt.